School / Prep

 For the company

-- Controlled wage costs, tax exemption and an employee not included in the workforce
+- Controlled salary costs, tax exemption, and an employee not counted in the workforce

 - Simplified administrative procedures